 {

-// If left mouse button is pressed, update the target position
+// Each frame, check if the left mouse button is pressed,

 if (Input.GetMouseButton(0))